General Terms and Conditions

-3. The charges for packaging are based on the price lists or special agreements.
-Disposable packaging may be returned to us during our normal business hours provided that the customer bears the costs of return transport.
+3. The charges for packaging are based on the price lists or individual agreements.
+Any non-returnable packaging respectively any reusable packaging may be returned to us during our normal business hours provided that the Customer bears the costs of return transport.
 Packaging must be returned in a clean state, free of contaminants and sorted by type.

 6. Should a provision of this Contract become invalid, the other parts of the Contract shall remain unaffected.
 In this case, the parties agree to cooperate in establishing a provision which achieves the intended purpose in a permissible manner.

-7. The place of performance for all deliveries and services is our registered place of business.
-If the customer is a merchant in the sense of §§ 1 ff. of the German Civil Code (BGB), the place of jurisdiction for all claims of the contractual parties shall be the headquarters of our company or its respective branch office, also in cases involving bills of exchange or cheques.
-This agreement shall be governed by the laws of the Federal Republic of Germany.
-The UN Convention on Contracts for the International Sale of Goods (UN CISG*) of April 11, 1980 is expressly excluded.
+7. The place of performance for all deliveries and services is our principal place of business as registered with the Commercial Registry.
+If the Customer is a sophisticated business person pursuant to §§ 1 ff. of the German Civil Code (BGB), the exclusive place of jurisdiction, including the international jurisdiction, for any and all claims stemming directly or indirectly from these GTC’s, shall be our principal place of business or the location of our branch.
+The same shall be applicable to cases involving bills of exchange or checks.
+These GTC’s shall be exclusively governed and be construed by the substantive laws of the Federal Republic of Germany without the application of (i) international private law (EGBGB, and European regulations including Rome-I-VO and Rome II-VO), and (ii) the UN Convention on Contracts for the International Sale of Goods (UN CISG*) of April 11, 1980.